+Use Debug > Add to Watch List to add an expression to the Watch pane (View > Watch).
 Notice the use of the word expression.
 That's for a reason — the Watch pane can do much more than just show you variable values.
-For more information, please see Watch pane.

 There are also Watch tooltips — just mouse over a variable or an object property to inspect its value.
 However, this doesn't work for arrays, structures, and unions — these can only be inspected in the Watch pane.

-Tooltips also work in the Project Browser and File Browser.
+Tooltips also work in the Browser-Project and Browser-File panes.

 When using watch tooltips, be mindful of the current scope (context).